bloodyhealth/drip/README.md

 - MacOS 10.15.7 for Mac users
 - Xcode 13 (command line tools only might be enough)

 i.
+Install yarn dependencies

+    yarn install ..

+ii.
 Install XCode dependencies by running the following command from the root project directory:

     cd ios && pod install && cd ..

-ii.
+iii.
 To run app either open drip workspace ('drip.xcworkspace' file) with XCode and run "Build" or run the following command:

     yarn ios

-iii.
+iiii.
 If you are building the app with XCode make sure you are running this as well:

     yarn start